zacharylott94/ppa-1-sw-testing-qa-spring-2018-official-team-4/README.md

 	3. Use: Run `jshint .` in a directory to analyze all modules within that directory and its sub-directories.

+### Deploying the application
+Host a web server with index.html, bundle.js, and main.js in the root.

 ## Programming Language
 We will be programming in JavaScript